Mark R. Hughes: Philanthropy

+Mark and Suzan established the Herbalife Family Foundation (HFF) in 1994, a non-profit organization dedicated to improving vulnerable children's lives through helping charity organizations meet the nutritional needs of children at risk, and providing funds to organizations that assist victims of natural disasters.
+The Herbalife Family Foundation has also provided scholarships and grants for health research.

 Personal life

 In 1979, Hughes met Kathryn Whiting, a former Miss Santa Monica, who would become his first wife.
 They divorced in 1984 and in the same year, he married Angela Mack, a Swedish former beauty queen.

 In September 1987, Hughes married Suzan Schroder, a former actress, court reporter and Miss Petite U.S.A.
-In December 1991, Hughes and his wife, Suzan Hughes, welcomed a son, Alexander Reynolds "Alex" Hughes.
+In December 1991, the couple welcomed a son, Alexander Reynolds "Alex" Hughes.
 Suzan filed for divorce from Hughes in September 1997.

 In February 1999, Hughes married Darcy LaPier, an American actress and model.
 Their marriage continued until his death the following year on May 21, 2000, at his home in Malibu, California.

 Scott Carrier, of the Los Angeles County Coroner's Office, said final autopsy results found that Hughes, 44, had ingested a toxic combination of alcohol and doxepin, an antidepressant he was taking to help him sleep.
 His blood-alcohol level was measured at 0.21.

 Hughes' then 9-year-old son, Alexander "Alex" Hughes, was named sole beneficiary of his father's estate, estimated to be worth $400 million.
 Hughes's will stipulated that, until Alex turns 35, the bulk of his inheritance would be held in a trust managed by Jack Reynolds (Alex's paternal grandfather), attorney Conrad Klein, and Herbalife executive Christopher Pair.
 In 2006, the Los Angeles Superior Court ruled to remove Reynolds from supervising a $35 million custodianship after finding that he violated multiple probate laws by ceding control to Klein and commingling Alex's personal assets with partnership accounts.
 Reynolds was suspended, but remained one of three trustees until 2013, when a judge in a separate lawsuit ordered the removal of all three for breaching the terms of the Trust by mismanaging the funds.
 After the removal, Alex chose Fidelity Investments to oversee the fund – a decision that was later reversed in a California Court of Appeal.